aktos-io/dcs-tools/README.md

 # Description

-This toolset is intended to use for managing remote Linux devices (RaspberryPi in mind, but any remote Linux system will work) from host Linux systems, by basically simplifying 5 tasks if you need to:
+This toolset is intended to use for managing remote Linux devices (RaspberryPi in mind, but any remote Linux system will work) from host Linux systems, by basically simplifying 6 tasks, where you need to:

-1. ... make `ssh` for performing remote tasks (either directly or by a link up server)
+1. ..make `ssh` for performing remote tasks (either directly or over a link up server).
-2. ... use simple drag and drop style file transfers (by `sshfs`).
+2. ..use simple drag and drop style file transfers (by `sshfs`).
-3. ... backup the target's entire root filesystem (by `rsync`).
+3. ..backup the target's entire root filesystem (by `rsync`).
-4. ... create incremental backups.
+4. ..create fast and efficient **differential full backups** (by hardlinks or by BTRFS snapshots).
-5. ... create a separate bootable system disk from any of your backups.
+5. ..create a separate bootable system disk from any of your backups.
-6. ... clone a target with a new identity
+6. ..clone a target with a new identity.

 This simplification is achieved by:

- * Placing separate scripts for each task described above.
+ * Placing separate scripts for each task described above and providing a simple `Makefile`.
- * Keeping the scripts, configuration files and backup folders in a folder called `your-project`.
+ * Keeping the scripts, configuration files and backups in a folder called `your-project`.

 # Install